pharmacome/pharmacome.github.io/README.md

 by using the NeuroMMSig mechanism enrichment server to identify overlapping mechanisms with its experimentally measured and computationally predicted targets.

-#### References
+#### Reference

-- Publication: Hoyt, C. T. and Domingo-Fernández, D., *et al.* (2018).
+Hoyt, C. T. and Domingo-Fernández, D., *et al.* (2018).
 [A systematic approach for identifying shared mechanisms in epilepsy and its comorbidities](https://doi.org/10.1093/database/bay050).
 Database, 2018(1).

 ### Target Prioritization with Network Representation Learning

 We used GAT2VEC to generate random walk-based node embeddings for protein-protein interaction (PPI) networks annotated with disease-specific differential gene expression profiles from GEO, ArrayExpress, and other sources.
-Following the prediction and evaluation pipeline from Emig, *et al.* (2013), we built simple generalized linear models using annotations from OpenTargets as a training set and generated rankings for all targets.
+Following the prediction and evaluation pipeline from [Emig, *et al.* (2013)](https://doi.org/10.1371/journal.pone.0060618), we built simple generalized linear models using annotations from OpenTargets as a training set and generated rankings for all targets.

 #### References

-- Publication: Muslu, Ö., Hoyt, C. T., Hofmann-Apitius, M., & Fröhlich, H. (2019).
+Muslu, Ö., Hoyt, C. T., Hofmann-Apitius, M., & Fröhlich, H. (2019).
 [GuiltyTargets: Prioritization of Novel Therapeutic Targets with Deep Network Representation Learning](https://doi.org/10.1101/521161).
 BioRxiv, 1–14.

-- See Also: Emig, D., *et al.* (2013).
-[Drug Target Prediction and Repositioning Using an Integrated Network-Based Approach](https://doi.org/10.1371/journal.pone.0060618).
-PLoS ONE, 8(4).
+#### Resources

 - [Code](https://github.com/guiltytargets)

 ### Link Prediction with Network Representation Learning